This article was updated on March 24, 2021, in light of the American Rescue Plan Act of 2021.

 The DOL has stated in its Q&As that employers may not require employees to provide further documentation or certification from a health care provider to confirm that he or she sought a diagnosis or treatment for COVID-19 symptoms.
 The employer can only require the written information identifying the need for leave and the date for a test or doctor’s appointment.

 Note, however, that if an employee is requesting another type of leave, like FMLA leave or another paid leave benefit concurrently, employers may require the documentation typically requested in connection with those leaves.

 - A45.
 EPSLA leave under the FFCRA is in addition to any paid sick leave already offered by an employer (including paid sick leave available under state and local laws).
-Even if an employer has a generous paid sick leave policy offering more than the 80 hours required by the act, the act requires employers to offer employees additional EPSLA leave for COVID-19 purposes.
+Even if an employer had a generous paid sick leave policy offering more than the 80 hours required by the act, the act required employers to offer employees additional EPSLA leave for COVID-19 purposes between April 1, 2020, and December 31, 2020.
 (See question 32 of the DOL’s Q&As.)

 - A46.
 The DOL has adopted the FMLA’s restoration rules for EPSLA leave.
 (See question 19.)
 The FFCRA does not protect employees from layoffs, furloughs, etc. If an employer can show that an employee would not have been employed at the time reinstatement is requested, reinstatement is not required.

 - A47.
 No. The original bank of leave was to expire on December 31, 2020.
 It was extended on a voluntary basis through March 31, 2021, but it does not carry over after that date.
 As of April 1, 2021, employers may offer a refreshed bank of 10 days of EPSLA leave, but that leave currently expires September 30, 2021.